HONOLULU — The Sony Open took a while to get started. So did Stuart Appleby.

 This week figures to be different.
 Because an entire round was washed out, the plan is to play the second round on Saturday, followed by a 36-hole marathon on Sunday.

-Chad Campbell opened with a 67, and 26 players from the morning group broke par.
-That included Charles Warren, who got into the Sony Open through his top-10 finish at Disney in the final tournament of the year.
+Some players did well to rally.
+Vijay Singh, playing for only the second time in the last four months, was 4 over through six holes.
+He birdied four of his last six holes for a 70.
+And then there was Charles Warren, who got into the Sony Open through his top-10 finish at Disney in the final tournament of the year.
 Warren birdied his last hole at Disney, which not only put him in Honolulu to start the year, but got him inside the top 150 on the money list to give him at least conditional status.

 He promptly made three straight bogeys to start his season and was 4 over through six holes.
 It took him until the eighth hole to take honors from 67-year-old Dave Eichelberger, playing as local club pro for winning the Aloha Section.
 But Warren turned it around by playing 5 under over his last 10 holes for a 69.

 Eichelberger had a 76, and that wasn’t the worst of it.
 Michael Thompson, one of 27 rookies at Waialae, posted the first 80 on the PGA Tour this year.
 One of the veterans, Jeff Maggert, had a 75.

 “Almost shot my age,” said Maggert, who at 46 has been around long enough to laugh at himself.